lukasvavrek/FTSBenchmark/README.md

 [Text search indexes] (https://www.postgresql.org/docs/9.4/textsearch-indexes.html)

 > GiST indexes are very good for dynamic data and fast if the number of unique words (lexemes) is under 100,000, while GIN indexes will handle 100,000+ lexemes better but are slower to update.

+### Redis

+Redis in an in-memory data store, that is widely used in cases when performance matters.

+TODO:
+* store relevant information in Redis KEY
+* write seed operation that puts data into redis
+  * write cleanup method

 ## Relevant links